1. Gautama Buddha was born in __________.

 Explanation: It shows clear Greco-Roman artistic elements.

-71. The Ajanta caves belong mainly to:
+71. The Ajanta caves belong mainly to__________.

 A) Hinayana period